sunnivin/lesson-modular-type-along/index.md

 *Image: taken from [i-programming](https://www.i-programmer.info/programming/theory/1332-goto-spaghetti-and-velociraptor.html)*
 <br>

-- How important is the program flow for your self?
+- How important is the program flow for yourself?
 - How important is the program flow for your collaborators?

 ## A standard for the program flow

 We have learned how to make a git repository for a single person and share it with several people.
-In this lesson we will combine this knowledge and use it to do a modular based code development.
+In this lesson we will combine this knowledge and use it to do a modular-based code development.
 We will discover the pros of dividing our code into functions through a simple python script.

 > ## Prerequisites
 >